fumblystuff/fumbly-workshop/src/posts/2026/slim-jig-storage-container.md

 timestamp: 2026-07-18T21:37:33.907Z
 ---

-> [!WARNING]
-> This is a work in progress, the post is not finished yet

-In [Rockler Circle Cutting Jig](/posts/2026/review-circle-cutting-jig/), I explained that even through I liked the jig, I was really disappointed that Rockler built the packaging in such a way that once you took the jig out of the packaging, you couldn't put any of it back.
+In [Rockler Circle Cutting Jig](/posts/2026/review-circle-cutting-jig/) post, I explained that even through I liked the jig, I was very disappointed that Rockler built the packaging in such a way that once you took the jig out of the packaging, you couldn't put any of it back.
 They needed to ship the product in a box, but instead they chose a much less expensive option and simply plastered the parts to a big piece of cardboard.

 I own this jig, so I had to figure out how to store it and its associated parts.
 I decided to build a simple wooden box for it with a magnetic lid.
 This post shows you how to build something like it.